Last Updated on September 11, 2023 by Lori

 Many times, worry is a mask for something else entirely.

-If you are annoyed about your commitment to a volunteer function, for example, you may worry how you are going to squeeze the time into an already busy schedule.
+If you are annoyed about your commitment to a volunteer function, for example, you may worry about how you are going to squeeze the time into an already busy schedule.

 But maybe the time constraint isn’t the true issue – the real problem is your inability to say “no” and your overall discomfort with creating appropriate time commitments.